songair/songair.github.io/_posts/2021-12-27-shard-allocation-deciders.md

 I don't think so.
 I handled such cases many times in production and it never requires a restart.
 These settings are dynamic.
-When looking into Elasticsearch's source code, such as awareness allocation decider and disk threadhold decider, we can find out that the settings are passed from the constructor of the deciders.
+When looking into Elasticsearch's source code, such as awareness allocation decider and disk threshold decider, we can find out that the settings are passed from the constructor of the deciders.
 Here are the code snippets:

 ```java